GIXLabs/TECHIN515_Sp24/Tutorial - Visualize real-time sensor data from Azure IoT Hub using Power BI/Tutorial - Visualize real-time sensor data from Az 4c10c0a06d1a43e28d9f2d2ca44b24fe.md

 | Name | Enter the name of the job.
 The name must be globally unique. |
 | Region | Select the region where your IoT hub is located. |

+You can change the streaming unit details to the value ‘1’ so that you don’t rapidly use up your Azure credits.
 Leave all other fields at their defaults.

 ![Untitled](Tutorial%20-%20Visualize%20real-time%20sensor%20data%20from%20Az%204c10c0a06d1a43e28d9f2d2ca44b24fe/Untitled%2010.png)